§4710.24. Projects defined; additional taxes

 B.(1) Notwithstanding any other provision of this Chapter or any other law to the

-contrary, in order to provide funds for any expansion project and for the use of such funds,
+contrary, in order to provide funds for any project and for the use of such funds, along with

-along with existing taxes, fees, and charges to secure any bonds issued for such expansion
+existing taxes, fees, and charges to secure any bonds issued for such project, the authority

 (2) The tax shall be paid by the person who exercises or is entitled to occupancy of